easolhq/easolhq.github.io/docs/reference/objects/product/variant/index.md

 {: .label .fs-1 }

 An array containing the [prices]({% link docs/reference/objects/product/price.md %}) of each tier of this variant in the current customer's currency.
-- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), it will return the prices for the variant on the given date.
+- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), it will return the prices for the variant on the given slot.
 - When accessed independently or through a product, it will return the default prices for the variant, managed in **Experience > Variants**.